mohamadkhalaj/esp8266-webserver/README.md

 ```

 # How can i access to webserver?
-There are two solutions for this above:
+There are two solutions for above question:
 - Set static ip address for ESP in your router config
 - Connect ESP's TX, RX to arduino and see ip address in arduino ide serial monitor